 PhD Student, Leadership Studies, Gonzaga University

 In 2007 Debbie Brown was a domestic violence survivor and was living out of her car.
 But even then, she was determined to realize her dream of completing her undergraduate education and going to graduate school.
 At the time, her daughter was attending Cascadia Community College, which is co-located with the UW Bothell campus.
 She urged Debbie to go with her and they spent the next year taking classes together.
 The following year Debbie transferred to UW Bothell and found herself in a thriving interdisciplinary setting.
+In 2009 she graduated with a BA in Culture, Literature, and the Arts and was the Chancellor’s Medalist.
 Encouraged by Professor JoLynn Edwards, Debbie applied to the Cultural Studies program, with the ultimate goal of earning a PhD.

-Debbie said she chose the Cultural Studies program for its exposure to multiple disciplines, including critical race theory, queer theory, geography and environment, and gender studies, as well as allowing her to work in her area of scholarly interest, African studies.
-She is now working on her PhD in Leadership Studies at Gonzaga University.
-In this program, she continues to examine social issues and has become very interested in complexity theory.
-Debbie hopes to use complexity theory to help examine the problems of poverty and hunger in Africa.
-Her career aspiration is to teach and research in a university setting.
+Debbie chose the Cultural Studies program for its exposure to multiple disciplines, including critical theory, feminist theory, critical race theory, and human and cultural geography, as well as for allowing her to work in her area of scholarly interest, African Studies.
+She is now working on her PhD in Leadership Studies with an Emphasis in African Studies at Gonzaga University.
+In this program she continues to examine social issues in the light of cultural studies theory.
+Recently, Debbie won a Fulbright Study/Research Grant for the 2014-15 school year and will work in Zambia to document and archive the cultural history of the Chewa people.
+Debbie hopes to use cultural studies theory to examine the problems of poverty and hunger in Zambia and throughout Africa, as well as to problematize and critique current structures of foreign aid.
+Her career aspiration is to teach, research, and write in a university setting.

 Mona Halcomb, '11